Photography by Grant Stapleton

-I believe with every fibre of my being that every human being has the right to live without the pain of the past.
 For most people there is a big obstacle to forgiveness because society expects revenge.
 It seems we need to honour our victims but I always wonder if my dead loved ones would want me to live with pain and anger until the end of my life.
 Some survivors do not want to let go of the pain.
 They call me a traitor and accuse me of talking in their name.
 I have never done this.
 Forgiveness is as personal as chemotherapy – I do it for myself.

 Eva Kor passed away on 4 July 2019.